-3. The providence of God hath faithfulness with it, Pf. xxv.
-10. 'All the paths of the Lord are mercy and truth to them that keep his covenant, and his testimonies.'
-Plat. cxi.
-S. His works are done in truth.
+(3.)
+The providence of God hath faithfulness with it, Ps. xxv.
+10., "All the paths of the Lord are mercy and truth to them that keep his covenant and his testimonies," Ps. exi.
+8. His works are done in truth.
 God's works may be said to be done in truth in a double sense.
 In reality, in fidelity.
-1. In reality, not in specie, or in shew only, but indeed God's comforts are comforts indeed: God's falvation, is falvation indeed.
-The devil will come with his gifts, comforts and deliverances: but they are for the most part, but spectra, like himfelf, thews and apparitions: quite another thing than what they feem to be: finners coinforts, deliverances, enjoyments, wherewith the devil feeds them, do leave them in as poor a cafe, and worfe than they found them: you will never thank the devil for his kindness, when you have proved them what they are.
-If you do not find yourselves as fast bound in the midst of all your liberties; if you be not wrap'd up in as many forrows, after all the joys he hath procured to you; if the glittering glories, the glaring pleafures he entices you by and entertains you with, prove not trash and dirt, and mere fies in the end, then fay, the devil hath forgotten his trade of lying; the devil's works will be even like himfelf, false and deceitful.
-But God is true, and all his works are done in truth.

-2. In fidelity, his works are according to his word, 1 Kings viii.
-24. Thou haft fpoken with thy mouth, and haft fulfilled with thine hand, in thy faithfulness thou hast afflicted me.'
-Ps.
-Not only in thy faithfulness thou hast faved me, in thy faithfulnets thou hast comforted me, in thy faithfulness thou haft fuccoured me; but in thy faithfuluess thou haft afflicted me: in thy faithfulness thou hast humbled, and broken me, and cast me down.
-The promise of God is, that we shall want nothing; we shall neither want his staff, nor his rod; neither comforts nor croffes: neither joys nor forrows; we cannot well want either, and we shall want neither, because God is faithful.
-You may not only write down with the apostle, 'God is faithful, and will not fuffer you to be tempted above that which you are able to bear.'
-But you may write also, God is faithful, and will not fuffer you to want a temptation.
-When it is feafonable. your hearts shall be glad; and if need be, for a season you shall be in heaviness.
-God is faithful, he will ever be true to himself, and therefore to you.
-2 Tim. ii.
-9. 'He abideth faithful, he cannot deny himself.'
-Should he be salse to his people, he cannot be true to himfelf, to his purpose and promise: his word is not vea and nay.
-God is not as a man, that he should lie, or the fon of man, that he should repent; that he should say, and unfay: that he should fay, and not do: you may write God's name upon every word he hath spoken, you may write his name (I am) upon all that he hath faid: it shall be.
+1st, In reality, not in species, or in shew only, for God's comforts are comforts indeed; God's salvation, is salvation indeed.
+The devil will come with his gifts, comforts, and deliverances, but they are for the most part but spectra like himself,-shows and apparitions, -quite another thing than that they seem to be; sinners' comforts, deliverances, enjoyments, wherewith the devil feeds them, do leave them in as poor a case, and worse than they found them.
+You will never thank the devil for his kindnesses when you have proved them what If you do not find yourselves as fast bound in the midst of all your liberties; if you be not wrapped up in as many sorrows, after all the joys he hath procured | and nothing comes to pass but by his propleasures he entices you by, and entertains you with, prove not trash and dirt, and mere lies in the end, then say, the devil hath forgotten his trade of lying; the devil's works will be even like himself, false and deceit-But God is true, and all his works are done in truth.
+2d, In fidelity; his works are according to his word, 1 Kings viii.
+24., "Thou hast spoken with thy mouth, and hast fulfilled with thine hand," "in thy faithfulness thou hast afflicted me," Ps. exix.
+75. Not only in thy faithfulness thou hast saved me, in thy faithfulness thou hast comforted me, in thy faithfulness thou hast succoured me; but in thy faithfulness thou hast afflicted me; in thy faithfulness thou hast humbled, and broken me, and cast me The promise of God is, that we shall want nothing; we shall neither want his staff nor his rod,-neither comforts nor crosses,-neither joys nor sorrows; we cannot well want either, and we shall want neither, because God is faithful.
+You may not only write down with the apostle, "God is faithful, and will not suffer you to be tempted above that which ye are able to bear."
+But you may write also, God is faithful, and will not suffer you to fall in temptation.
+When it is seasonable, your hearts shall be glad; and if need be, for a season, you shall be in heaviness. faithful, he will ever be true to himself, and therefore to you: 2 Tim. ii.
+13., "He abideth faithful, he cannot deny himself."
+Should he be false to his people, he cannot be true to himself, to his purpose and promise; his word is not yea and nay.
+God is not as a man, that he should lie, or the son of man, that he should repent,-that he should say, and unsay,-that he should say, and not do, -you may write God's name upon every word he hath spoken, you may write his name,-I AM,-upon all that he hath said: It shall be.